 Welcome!
 Because your appointment to a City of Ann Arbor board or commission* requires no prior experience in public service, City staff designed this guide to help you navigate your new role.
 This page will introduce you to some of the key information that you will need to serve on your board or commission.

 The City of Ann Arbor appoints over 200 people to over 50 boards and commissions that advise and assist in carrying out the functions of local government.
-These boards and commissions provide a critical reservoir of knowledge and community input that inform City policy and operations.
+These boards and commissions provide a critical reservoir of knowledge and community input that inform City policy decisions and operations.

 The City of Ann Arbor is a Council-Manager form of government.
 Under this system, the City Council (including the Mayor) sets policy, while the City Administrator is the chief executive who implements the policies and manages the daily operations of the City.
 This is somewhat analogous to a corporation, which is governed by a board of directors, but managed by a CEO.
 Over 750 City employees work across over two-dozen departments to deliver exceptional services to the residents of Ann Arbor.

 Most boards and commissions are created by City resolution or ordinance and serve as advisory bodies to the City Council or City Administrator.
 They provide information, analysis, and recommendations to inform the City Council's and City Administrator's decisions on matters pertaining to the board or commission's specialized knowledge.
-A few boards and commissions have specific authority to make binding decisions in certain areas, such as the Planning Commission, Zoning Board of Appeals, Historic District Commission, and Building Board of Appeals.
+A few boards and commissions have specific authority to make binding decisions in certain areas, such as the Zoning Board of Appeals, Historic District Commission, and Building Board of Appeals.
 These bodies generally derive their decision making authority from state laws.

 Regardless of the specific duties, each board and commission plays an important part in City government.
 Appointees to boards and commissions perform a public service to their community and have both an obligation and an opportunity to provide wise input that will help shape their government.
 This requires a thorough understanding of their board or commission's role as well as a willingness to engage constructively with the public, elected officials, and City staff.
 Although much of learning how to do this will happen on the job, it is hoped that this handbook will provide useful introductory guidance.